fast-programmer/close-my-first-issue/README.md

 <img style="float: right;" src="https://i.imgur.com/4rgWAKC.jpg" alt="submit pull request" />

-Our mentors will then be notified of your pull request and either approve (and merge) your contribution, or request changes.
+Our mentors will then be notified of your pull request and either approve and merge your changes, or request changes.

-You will get a notification email in either case.
+You will get a notification in either case.

 ## Credits